zahrafakoor/conference-scheduler/README.md

 This project has already been deployed and is live at the following URL: https://polite-sky-0f3acc210.4.azurestaticapps.net/

-You can access the project at this URL without needing to clone or run the project on your local machine.

 ## Additional Notes

-- The web app provides a responsive interface which adapts to different screen sizes and devices(Desktop, Tablets, Smartphones).
+- The web app provides a responsive interface which adapts to different screen sizes and devices.